kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 The first thing you'll fix by using a stack view is the spacing between the bottom row of buttons.
 A stack view can distribute its views along its axis in various ways, and one of the ways is with an equal amount of spacing between each view.

 Embedding existing views into a new stack view is pretty easy.
-First, select all of the buttons at the bottom of the **Spot Info View Controller** scene by either **Command-clicking** on each one or by dragging to select all of them in one go.
+First, select all of the buttons at the bottom of the **Spot Info View Controller** scene by **clicking** on one, then **Command-clicking** on the other two:

+TODO: screenshot
 ![bordered width=70%](images/07-drag-select-bottom-row-of-buttons_480x117.png)

 If the outline view is not already open, go ahead and open it using the **Show Document Outline** button at the bottom left of the storyboard canvas: